 In some places there can be heated debates about TNR programs and volunteers.
 There are quite a lot of people who disagree with TNR.
 They want feral cats eradicated and not treated humanely.

 I am finding it hard to track down cat shelters that are looking for fosterers.
 I know that Elisa fosters cats or did foster cats from Grenville Animal Shelter.
 There should be opportunities for people wishing to help cats if they seek out their local shelter and make enquiries.

-Yes, Singapore have their Cat Welfare Society.
+Yes, Singapore has their Cat Welfare Society.
 Wonderful, and they need volunteers.
-One of the roles appears to be a front line role: Community Cat Caregivers/Mediators.
+One of the roles appears to be a front-line role: Community Cat Caregivers/Mediators.
 An on-the-ground at the sharp end job.
 Ideal for a real cat lover who wants to get stuck into the reality of cat welfare.

 Based on Cat Havens request for volunteers, I’ll presume that shelters in Australia look for volunteers from time to time.

 Cat Haven rescue, rehome and raise awareness about cats in Western Australia.
 Volunteers have to be over 18 years of age, fit and commit to one 3-hour shift per week.

 There are lots of good reasons to doing voluntary work at animal shelters.
 Here’s three: (a) meeting like-minded people (b) getting career experience (c) helping animals so you feel good and they live a better life.